Monil-Karia/CS50x-Python-2023/README.md

 # CS50x-Python #
 __Welcome to my CS50's Python Programming Course!
-This repository is a personal log where I keep track of my progress in the course, including my coding exercises, notes, and new concepts that I learn along the way.__
+This repository is a personal log where I keep track of my progress in the course, including my coding exercises, notes, assignments, and new concepts that I learn along the way.__

 ### Here's what you can find in this repository: ###